The following tutorials provide steps to enable SMART on FHIR applications with FHIR Service.

 If you don't have an ownership role in the app, contact the app owner and ask them to grant admin consent for you in the app.

 If you do have administrative privileges, complete the following steps to grant admin consent to yourself directly.
-(You also can grant admin consent to yourself later when you're prompted in the app.)
-You can complete the same steps to add other users as owners, so they can view and edit this app registration.
+(You can also grant admin consent to yourself later when prompted in the app.)
+You can use these same steps to add other users as owners, so they can view and edit the app registration.

 To add yourself or another user as owner of an app: